For Erdogan quarrel with Assad is one thing, Putin another

 Turkish and Russian media reports said the cargo seized in Turkey included communications equipment, which would fall under what Moscow insists are legal exports.

-A local news website in the city of Tula, around 200 km from Moscow and home to several defense industry firms, said the goods came from a factory there which makes air defense systems and other high precision weapons.
+A local news website in the city of Tula, around 200 km from Moscow and home to several defence industry firms, said the goods came from a factory there which makes air defence systems and other high precision weapons.
 A representative from the factory told Reuters it has contracts with Syria, but declined to comment further.

-A spokesman for Russia’s defense export monopoly said it had no arms on the jet, but individual Russian defense companies can sign contracts directly with clients in certain situations.
+A spokesman for Russia’s defence export monopoly said it had no arms on the jet, but individual Russian defence companies can sign contracts directly with clients in certain situations.

 He said sales, although legal, may be carried out more secretively in order to avoid the kind of diplomatic pressure Russia attracted after shipments of combat helicopters and ammunition to Syria in two separate incidents earlier this year.